kantuni/ZKP/README.md

 #### DCP (Disjunctive Chaum-Pedersen's) Protocol

-Finally, to prove that a voter encrypted a valid vote we will use the modification of Chaum-Pedersen's protocol - namely, DCP.
+Finally, to prove that a voter encrypted a valid vote (either 0 or 1) we will use the modification of Chaum-Pedersen's protocol - namely, DCP.

 ```js
 function validVoteProof(pk, v, a, b, r) {